UW-SASWE/RECLAIM/docs/feature_transformation_variables.rst

 For MRB, the HydroSHEDS-provided **HYBASID** was used as the unique identifier (Lehner et al., 2008).

 Several continuous variables exhibited high skewness, particularly those related to spatial dimensions (e.g., capacity, area, and length).
 To address this, a **natural log transformation** was applied.
-The effect of this transformation is illustrated in Figure 4, where skewness reduction is shown for **original built capacity (OBC)** and **catchment area (CA)**.
 The original abbreviations and variable names were retained after transformation to ensure consistency across tables and figures.

 Additionally, negative values of **sedimentation rate (SR)**—which can arise from sediment management interventions or short observation periods (Minocha and Hossain, 2025a)—were replaced with small nonzero values
 (0 MCM/year).
 This adjustment ensures that the models do not attempt to learn physically implausible negative values, while still preserving the integrity of the dataset.